-As a minimum, information on date, geographic location and species must be collected at each sampling event.
-Whenever possible, additional information should also be recorded, which includes the metadata mentioned above as well as the equipment and platform used, group size and composition of the target group, age and sex class (if known) of the target individual, behaviour and reaction to biopsy events, the specific body part sampled, distance to the animal and whether or not the sample was retained, and any additional auxiliary information.
+As a minimum, the metadata mentioned above must be collected at each sampling event.
+Whenever possible, additional information should also be recorded, which includes the equipment and platform used, group size and composition of the target group, behaviour and reaction to biopsy events of target and non-target animals, distance to the target animal and whether or not the sample was retained, and any additional auxiliary information.
 Information on reactions to biopsy (both individual and group) should be as detailed as possible, and should be collected irrespective of whether an attempt was a hit or a miss.
-Whenever possible, sampled animals should be photographed for individual identification, to (a) prevent the multiple sampling of the same individual unless there is strong scientific reason to do so, (b) to be able to integrate information from samples with various life history, demographic and other parameters (e.g. Ylitalo et al. 2001, Genov et al. 2019) and (c) assist in follow-up studies of healing in conjunction with subsequent photo-identification monitoring.
-As much as possible, photographs should be taken at the exact moment of the sample being taken, so that the precise location of the biopsy wound is documented.
+Whenever possible, sampled animals should be photographed for individual identification, to (a) prevent the multiple sampling of the same individual unless there is strong scientific reason to do so, (b) to be able to integrate information from samples with various life history, demographic and other parameters (e.g. Ylitalo et al. 2001, Genov et al. 2019) and (c) assist in follow-up studies of healing in conjunction with subsequent photo-identification monitoring (Giménez et al. 2011).
+As much as possible, photographs should be taken at the exact moment of the sample being taken, so that the precise location of the biopsy wound is documented and can be easily found on subsequent pictures.